Balancing Feedback Loops

 What Balancing Loops Are

-Cybernetic Foundation: The mathematical framework for understanding balancing loops comes from cybernetics, established by Norbert Wiener in 1948.
-Cybernetics studies “control and communication in the animal and the machine” - how systems use feedback to regulate themselves.
-Wiener showed that the same feedback principles govern thermostats, biological homeostasis, and organizational processes.
-The quality of messages (information) sent and responded to determines whether a system maintains stability or fails.
+Cybernetic Foundation: The mathematical framework comes from cybernetics, established by Norbert Wiener in 1948.
+Wiener showed that the same feedback principles govern thermostats, biological homeostasis, and organizational processes — the quality of information sent and responded to determines whether a system maintains stability or fails.

 Why Balancing Loops Matter